-Water For Elephants by Sara Gruen: A Book Review/Analysis
+Water for Elephants by Sara Gruen: A Book Review/Analysis

-Something that astounded me most about Gruen's writing, was how much research she did for the book.
+Something that astounded me most about Gruen's writing was how much research she did for the book.
 After I read this, I started doing a little research myself, because some of it seemed too incredible to be real.
-It wasn't long before i realized much of what she wrote about was true to life in that time frame, and especially true for real live circuses.
+It wasn't long before I realized much of what she wrote about was true to life in that time frame and especially true for real live circuses.

-The title actually has little to do with the actual carrying water for elephants.
+The title has little to do with the actual carrying water for elephants.
 An elephant drinks 25-75 gallons of water a day far more than any man would be able to carry at any given time.
 One person even stated that "carrying water for elephants" is a phrase that means carrying a heavy load, much like carrying a secret that you can't tell even someone you love wholeheartedly, just as in the end Jacob does for his wife.

 It's a sad tale, though I will say it has a happy ending.
 I don't want to give too much away.
 Seriously though, it's a fantastic read!
-You can buy this and many other books at my amazon store!

 Book Club Questions!

 Taken from about.com

 - How would the novel be different if Gruen had only written about the younger Jacob, keeping the story linear and never describing Jacob’s life as an old man?